Double eyelid surgery in Singapore (or blepharoplasty surgery, in medical speak) is by far the most common plastic surgery carried out locally.

 How big will the scar be after double eyelid surgery, and is it noticeable?

 There's no scar after the stitch method.
-The 4 indentations where I put the sutures in will disappear completely.
-This takes anytime between 1 - 2 months, depending on how conscientious you are with applying the scar gel.
+The four indentations where I put the sutures in will disappear completely.
+This takes anytime between one to two months, depending on how conscientious you are with applying the scar gel.

 For the cutting method, the scar disappears to a skin coloured crease after 4 - 6 months, depending on scar gel application and your individual characteristics.

 Patients often worry about the scar that comes with the cutting method.
 I always reassure my patients that if you aren’t prone to keloids, then the eventual scar after 4 - 6 months is as scarless as the one in the stitch method.

 What is the most common double eyelid surgery procedure in Singapore?

 The most common request amongst Singaporeans is for the stitch method, followed by the cutting method.